basecamp/kamal-proxy/README.md

 can verify that no requests are dropped during the process, and that there are no latency spikes.

-You can add multiple active instances, in which case the proxy will round-robbin the traffic between them.
+You can add multiple active instances, in which case the proxy will round-robin the traffic between them.

 You can also list the instances registered in the proxy, along with their status: